lite-xl/lite-xl.github.io/docs/developer-guide/creating-themes.md

 | ----                | -----------
 | `style.nagbar`      | The background color of the Nagbar.
 | `style.nagbar_text` | The foreground (text and button) color of the Nagbar.
-| `style.nagbar_dim`  | The overlay color used to dim other parts of the editor when the nagbar is present.
+| `style.nagbar_dim`  | The overlay color used to dim other parts of the editor when the Nagbar is present.

 ### Miscellaneous